masoom1111/portfolio/Part1Project.md

 ![Covid2](https://user-images.githubusercontent.com/30127254/141885617-e77722a3-d8cf-4a0d-89fe-60a239dedc97.jpeg)

-This sketch provides the future prediciton based on the current vaccination data.
+This sketch provides the future prediction based on the current vaccination data.
 Here the lines might depict the states (few of them) with similar trends to use regression to predict the future trend.

 ## Data

 The data that I will be collecting will be from reliable sources and in the form of csv files, so that I can simply access the dataset and download it and then use it create my own visualizations for the project, to tell my story.

-This data set is from Ourworldindata, which provides downloadable dataset of their graphs.
+This data set is from Ourworldindata, which provides a downloadable dataset of their graphs.
 I can use this dataset, to fulfill by Timeline aim showing case rate with mortality rate.
 [Polio Viz Data](https://ourworldindata.org/grapher/polio-rate-of-cases-vs-vaccination-coverage)

 This csv file containing state-wise cumulative cases will aid me in creating the COVID timeline as discussed above.